kstenerud/concise-encoding/ce-structure.md

 Strict equivalence concerns itself with differences that could still technically have an impact on how the document is interpreted, even if the chances are low:

 * Objects **MUST** be of the same type and size.
-* Comments are compared, but extraneous whitespace is elided before comparison.
-Comparisons are case sensitive unless otherwise specified by the schema.